Traveling This World with Mobility Challenges

 My husband has primary progressive multiple sclerosis (MS).
 Though he can move both arms and legs, he can move none of them well enough to accomplish tasks.
 Nerve damage from MS, along with muscle spasms, and weakness from lengthy hospital stays, contributed to his current state of powerchair dependency.
-He needs full assistance with all activities of daily living and anything he wants to do.
+He needs full assistance with all activities of daily living and has significant mobility challenges.

-However, his physical decline was rapid.
+However, his physical decline and subsequent mobility challenge rapidly followed.
 As the fatigue increased, he started using a walking stick and progressed to a rollator walker within a year.
 The walking stick did not give him the full balance he needed to prevent him from falling.
+However, his stubborn will kept him going and he refused to give into the need for using assistive devices.
+In fact, as he was working on building us a new home at the time, he climbed a cinderblock wall alone to lay block in spite of the need for help ignoring his balance issues.

-Lynn was a proud person (stubborn actually) and did not like to rely upon anything or anyone.
+Lynn was a proud person (stubborn actually) and did not like to rely on anyone.
 Therefore, he preferred the walls as his “support-of-choice” whenever he could use them.
 Family and friends grew concerned as he continued to use a walking stick rather than a rollator.
 Finally, a friend brought one to our home and dared him not to use it since it was a present.
-Pride lost, and gratitude won that battle.
+Pride lost, and gratitude won that battle, and the rollator became a part of his life.

 Using Rollator as Wheelchair

-His ability to walk became progressively worse as his need to use the rollator as a wheelchair instead of a walker happened regularly.
+His ability to walk became progressively worse as his need to use the rollator to meet his mobility challenges instead of a walker happened regularly.
 He continued to refuse to consider the idea of using a wheelchair.
 Then, one day in 2009, his refusal to face reality all came to an end.

 The Beginning of Change